Rewzilla/c-debugging-tips/howto/compile-flags.md

 }
 ```

 This code looks reasonable at first, but upon closer inspection note the missing ampersand (`&`) in the `scanf()` function call.
 A common mistake amongst newer C programmers.
-By default GCC will silently allow this, and it will result in a segmentation fault at runtime.
+By default GCC will silently allow this, and it will result in a segmentation fault at run time.

 ```
 andrew@dev:~$ gcc example.c